ohira-s/reversi_pico/README.md

   CPU vs Man
   CPU vs CPU
   Man vs Man

+- How to play
+  Please read othello.pdf in doc folder.

-CPU use two cores in PICO as possible to think game strategy.
+CPU-player uses two cores in PICO as possible to think game strategy.
 However in case it fails memory allocation unfortenately, uses main core (core0) only.